-A: Why In today’s workforce, people tend to change careers and jobs quite a bit.
+A: In today’s workforce, people tend to change careers and jobs quite a bit.
 According to Workopolis, a shorter stint at jobs has become the standard, as 51 per cent of people now stay in any one role for approximately two years.
 Millennials will, on average, have roughly four jobs over their first 12 years in the job market.
-On the whole, it is expected that Canadians will hold around 15 jobs over the life of their careers.
+On the whole, it is expected that Canadians will be in 15 different job roles over the life of their careers.

 As tenure in a single job has become shorter, careers now have greater fluidity.
 But this fluidity – whether or not by choice – can lend itself to career opportunities.
 Owning a franchise business is one of those opportunities and can be impactful for those looking for a career change, at any stage of their professional lives.